Tonto National Monument is home to 16 species of snakes; four of which are venomous. Learn more about each of these species below.

 Diet: Small snakes, lizards, and rodents

-Banded in black, yellow, and/or red, longnose snakes are often confused with kingsnakes, but have less distinct bands and a longer (or at least more narrow) nose.
+Banded in black, yellow, and/or red, longnose snakes are often confused with kingsnakes, but have less distinct bands and a more narrow nose.
 These snakes are relatively common at lower elevations in Tonto Basin.
 Excellent burrowers, they are almost never above ground during the day.
-When threatened, these snakes seldom bite, but may defend themselves by coiling, striking, vibrating their tail, defecating, and even bleeding from the rear vent.
+When threatened, these snakes seldom bite, but may defend themselves by coiling, striking, vibrating their tail, defecating, and even bleeding from their rear vent.

 Diet: Lizards, birds, rodents, and bats